-By temporarily expanding the boundaries of the MBDS under the Preferred Alternative, the Boston blue clay and glacial till dredged during the Boston Harbor maintenance and improvement projects will be used beneficially to sequester the majority of the hazardous, toxic and radioactive waste that was disposed in the IWS.
-The containers and surrounding sediment will no longer be exposed on the seafloor reducing the risk of future contamination to surrounding areas or recovery by fishermen.
+By temporarily expanding the boundaries of the MBDS under the Preferred Alternative, the Boston blue clay and glacial till dredged during the Boston Harbor improvement project will be used beneficially to sequester hazardous, toxic and radioactive waste that was disposed in the IWS.
+As a result, the containers and surrounding sediment will no longer be exposed on the seafloor, which will reduce the risk of contamination being spread to surrounding areas, of aquatic organisms being exposed to the contaminants, and of fishermen accidentally retrieving waste containers or other contaminated materials in their nets.
 This is a unique opportunity to positively impact the IWS area while beneficially using dredged material.